David Masinter: 2. Grow Your Life Library Project

 The overall goal of Miracle Drive is to offer assistance and welfare to the greater South African community, and therefore, in continuing with this vision statement, Rabbi Masinter decided to focus some of Miracle Drive's resources on creating mobile libraries throughout a number of informal settlements in Gauteng.

 Thus, 21 libraries have been installed in various schools and townships in Gauteng.

-They have served as a great source of education, upliftment and inspiration for the thousands of school-children and students who have been able to read and learn from them.

 The vision is to instil in each child a sense of literacy, responsibility and entrepreneurship and in turn teach learners how they can better themselves and the lives of those around them no matter what background they come from.
 The goal is to address illiteracy and provide invaluable opportunities to the youth, one library at a time.

 The libraries are built from 12-meter containers with doors and windows installed.
-The buildings are then transformed into a comfortable and productive space with tables, chairs, shelves and a collection of the ‘Grow Your Life’ book series.
+The buildings are then transformed into a workspace with tables, chairs, shelves and a collection of the ‘Grow Your Life’ book series.

 ARK Campaign - Acts of Random Kindness

 ARK is an acronym for Acts of Random Kindness.
-The goal of the campaign is simple – get people to fill up the yellow ARK with spare change, and when full, donate it to someone less fortunate.
-Basically, to get people to increase in acts of goodness and kindness.
+The goal of the campaign is to get people to fill up the yellow ARK with spare change, and when full, donate it to someone less fortunate.

 The ARK project is a part of Rabbi Masinter's the Change Our World for Good Campaign.
-In a world facing immense challenges on a daily basis, it is just about getting people to do good for others, there is no monetary benefit for the Rabbi's organisation.

 The success of the ARK project has seen over 800 000 ARK's distributed by May 2024, and has subsequently inspired Rabbi Masinter to launch new innovative initiatives.

 Chabad's Goodness and Kindness Centre

 With the help of Natie Kirsh, Rabbi Masinter purchased a small building in Sandton, the heart of South Africa's business capital.
-Chabad's Goodness and Kindness Centre will be used to bring people from all backgrounds, including those from previously disadvantaged homes, in order to teach them about the value of goodness and kindness in this world.
+Chabad's Goodness and Kindness Centre will be used to bring people from all backgrounds, including those from previously disadvantaged homes, in order to teach them about the value of "goodness and kindness" in this world.

-This is an on-going project with an exciting vision and endless possibilities.